LesTroisCroissants/mutual-exclusion/README.md

 You must use port 8430 for exactly one of the clients/peers

-From the peer folder run:
+From the peer folder, run:
 ```bash
 go run peer.go -port 8430 -next 8431
 ```